-Charts displaying annual and cumulative customer savings (or losses) during the contract lifetime period should be included in the proposal document, as well as a table displaying total system characteristics, such as the example in Table 5.
+Charts displaying annual and cumulative customer savings (or losses) during the contract lifetime period should be included in the proposal document, along with a table displaying total system characteristics, such as the example in Table 7.
 A breakout of each system's individual savings can also help the customer determine which systems may be more economic and therefore more likely to be chosen for installation.